-The creation of content for Universal Design in Higher Education: Promising Practices was supported by the DO-IT Center with funding by the National Science Foundation under Grant #HRD-0929006.
+This content is part of the collection Universal Design in Higher Education: Promising Practices, sponsored by the DO-IT Center.
+The content is based upon work supported by the National Science Foundation under Grant #HRD-0929006.
 Any opinions, findings, and conclusions or recommendations expressed are those of the author and do not necessarily reflect the views of funding sources or the DO-IT Center.

-Copyright (c) 2013-2015 University of Washington.
+Copyright (c) 2013 University of Washington.
 Permission is granted to copy and distribute these materials for educational, noncommercial purposes provided the source is acknowledged.

-Burgstahler, S. (2015).
+Burgstahler, S. (2013).
 Preface.
 In S. Burgstahler (Ed.).
 Universal design in higher education: Promising practices.
 Seattle: DO-IT, University of Washington.
 Retrieved from www.uw.edu/doit/UDHE-promising-practices/preface.html